SeaweedSungJin/wikipedia_ads/src/README.md

 ranked by cosine similarity or optionally with cross-encoder rerankers.
 When `jina_m0` is enabled the model creates a multimodal embedding from the query image and text before comparing it to each candidate section.
-A `qformer` option is also provided which computes fine-grained similarity using Q-former tokens and a late-interaction score.
-In this mode both the query and each candidate section are paired with their corresponding images before calculating similarity.
+A `qformer` option is also provided which computes fine‑grained similarity using Q-former tokens and a late-interaction score.
+The query image is always used, while candidate sections are currently encoded from text only (images can be added later) before calculating similarity.

 ## Usage